JamesG-Walsh/team11/README.md

 ```
 ## Run
 ```
+Run the jar:

+	test: java -jar target/TEAM11-Project-1.0-SNAPSHOT-jar-with-dependencies.jar test
-Run the jar: java -jar target/TEAM11-Project-1.0-SNAPSHOT-jar-with-dependencies.jar
+	live: java -jar target/TEAM11-Project-1.0-SNAPSHOT-jar-with-dependencies.jar

-** you can also use our scripst run and runTest to the all the above
+** you can also use our scripts run and runTest to do all of the above
 ```
 *Remember*: do *not* develop on the `master` or `dev` branches.
 Instead, in
 JIRA, create a feature branch off of `dev` to do your work.
 Do your